top of page

 Don't be too quick to judge though.
 You won't know if someone is truly narcissistic until they've reached maturity (around mid-20s) and they consistently exhibit numerous narcissistic characteristics listed in the next section.

-Many children and teenagers will naturally display narcissistic traits while they're still developing.
+Many children and teenagers will naturally display narcissistic traits while they're still developing and it's not necessarily cause for concern.

 And it's common for people going through major life events like trauma, loss and grief, serious illness, addiction - anything which can cause us to lose touch with our sense of self for a while - to temporarily exhibit narcissistic tendencies.

-It's also very important to note that many people experience abuse, neglect, a lack of emotional attunement and conditional 'love' from their parents without turning into narcissistic adults.
+It's also very important to recognise that many people experience abuse, neglect, a lack of emotional attunement and conditional 'love' from their parents without turning into narcissistic adults.

 The Profile of a Narcissist